 Harley-Davidson Cycle Tow (1930)

-Before Harley-Davidson introduced the Servi-Car in 1932, another company attempted to solve the same problem with an unusual conversion known as the Cycle Tow.
-First offered in 1930, the Cycle Tow transformed a standard Harley-Davidson motorcycle into a temporary three-wheeler designed for towing and utility work.
+Before Harley-Davidson introduced the Servi-Car in 1932, another company offered an unusual conversion known as the Cycle Tow.
+First sold in 1930, it transformed a standard Harley-Davidson motorcycle into a temporary three-wheeler for towing and utility work.

 What Was the Cycle Tow?